dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

 server.sin_port = htons(4444);         # 0x5c11
 ```

-What we need to do is to have a pointer to the following values and have it as the second argument:
+What we need to do is to have a pointer to the following values and pass it as the second argument:
 ```
 5c110002
 00000000
 ```

-Notice that there are null bytes in the AF_INET.
-This can be solved by storing 0x5c110102 in eax and doing `dec ah`, which will only decrement the ah section of eax by one.
+Notice that there are null bytes in the value for AF_INET.
+This can be solved by storing 0x5c110102 in EAX and doing `dec ah`, which will only decrement the ah section of EAX by one.

 Explanation:
-eax = 0x5c110102
++ eax = 0x5c110102
-ax = 0x0102 (lowest 16 bits of eax)
++ ax = 0x0102 (lowest 16 bits of eax)
-al = 0x02 (lowest 8 bits of ax)
++ al = 0x02 (lowest 8 bits of ax)
-ah = 0x01 (highest 8 bits of ax)
++ ah = 0x01 (highest 8 bits of ax)

 ```assembly
 xor eax, eax         ; Clear eax